DynamoDS/RefineryPrimer/01-introduction/01-02_generative-design/01-02-02_why-should-i-use-generative-design.md

 ## Collaborative

-The aim of a generative approach is to **augment human capability** with computer power, not to replace designers.
+The aim of a generative approach is to **augment human capability** with computation power, not to replace designers.

 To help illustrate this, remember that a good generative design process that uses several metrics to analyze designs in a study will rarely generate a single output.
 It  will almost always generate a wide range of outputs from which the designer can choose.
 That is, it doesn’t choose for you, it provides a list of options to choose from, and the options have already been objectively assessed and ranked.